Applied Computer Science

 Introduction to Business Statistical Analysis

 This undergraduate level course addresses statistical techniques that may be useful for analyzing quantitative data in business practice.
 Students will also become familiar with setting up and using technology tools to conduct statistical analysis.
 Topics include Descriptive Statistics, one and two sample Hypothesis Testing, Probability, Correlation and Regression, and Nonparametric Techniques.

 Introduction to Computers and Information Systems

-This course serves as an introduction to computers as well as how computers are utilized in the business context.
-Topics include understanding hardware and software, networking, emerging computing environments, data base management, networking technologies, e-commerce, decision support, systems analysis, web technologies, and using technology for a competitive advantage.
+In this course, students will examine how computers are utilized in the business context.
+Topics included are hardware and software, networking, emerging computing environments, data base management, networking technologies, e-commerce, decision support, systems analysis, web technologies, and using technology for a competitive advantage.

 Computer Operating Systems

 This course provides a comprehensive introduction to the concepts underlying the architecture and usage of modern operating systems, including MS-DOS, Windows, Windows NT 4.0 Workstation, Windows 98, Windows 2000 Professional, Windows XP Professional, Understanding the Windows GUI, managing the local security in windows, Macintosh OS9 and OS X, and network server operating systems.

 This course is designed to help students develop their technical writing abilities to a professional level.
 Students will learn about audience considerations, style, drafting and revision techniques, how to work in a collaborative environment, and more.
 A variety of media and formats will be studied, including websites, emails, proposals, memos, and instructions.